 Unexplained rapid progression of renal insufficiency

-Treatment is with percutaneous transluminal angioplasty (PTA) plus stent placement or with surgical bypass of the stenotic segment.
+Revascularization is usually achieved by percutaneous transluminal angioplasty (PTA) Percutaneous Coronary Interventions (PCI) Percutaneous coronary interventions (PCI) include percutaneous transluminal coronary angioplasty (PTCA) with or without stent insertion.
+Primary indications are treatment of Angina pectoris... read more with stent placement or with surgical bypass of the stenotic segment.
 Surgery is usually more effective than PTA for atherosclerotic occlusion; it cures or attenuates hypertension in 60 to 70% of patients.
 However, surgery is considered only if patients have complex anatomic lesions or if PTA is unsuccessful, particularly with repeated in-stent restenosis.
 PTA is preferred for patients with fibromuscular dysplasia; risk is minimal, success rate is high, and restenosis rate is low.

-Treatments are typically ineffective unless vascular patency (see Renovascular Hypertension : Treatment) is restored.
-However, the 2014 CORAL study showed that renal-artery stenting plus medical therapy had no significant benefit over medical therapy alone for preventing adverse cardiovascular or renal events (1).
-Angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers, or renin inhibitors can be used in unilateral and, if glomerular filtration rate (GFR) is monitored closely, in bilateral renal artery stenosis.
-These drugs can reduce GFR and increase serum blood urea nitrogen and creatinine levels.
-If GFR decreases enough to increase serum creatinine, calcium channel blockers (eg, amlodipine, felodipine) or vasodilators (eg, hydralazine, minoxidil) should be added or substituted.
+For patients who do not meet one of the criteria above, medical therapy is recommended based on data from the randomized trials, which showed that renal-artery stenting plus medical therapy had no significant benefit over medical therapy alone for preventing adverse cardiovascular or renal events (1 Treatment reference Renal artery stenosis is a decrease in blood flow through one or both of the main renal arteries or their branches.
+Renal artery occlusion is a complete blockage of blood flow through one or... read more ).
+Angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs) can be used in unilateral and, if glomerular filtration rate (GFR) is monitored closely, in bilateral renal artery stenosis.
+These medications can potentially reduce GFR and increase serum blood urea nitrogen and creatinine levels.
+Additional antihypertensive medications are frequently required.

 Renal artery stenosis or occlusion may be acute (usually due to thromboembolism) or chronic (usually due to atherosclerosis or fibromuscular dysplasia).